 Before loading iTunes, I took the opportunity to reorganize the Music folder to get them off and away from the iTunes folder.
 The scheme I now use is C:/Users/[me]/Music/Library.
 I lost about 30 bits of album art that I had previously let iTunes get for me, but I either found them elsewhere on the 'net, or rescanned them myself with Photoshop.
 To keep Apple's "helpful" fingers out of my stuff, especially that silly "Compilations" folder, when I loaded iTunes I unchecked the "Keep iTunes music folder organized".
 I have also decided that I'll keep the WAV and other source files separate and away from the iTunes library, using only MP3s for that purpose, which allows adding album art to the file itself.

 For an editor, I reloaded CoolEdit, but Vista is a bit too fast for that nine-year-old program.
 So I tried the open source Audacity, and the intrusive NCH suite.
 I really liked CoolEdit 2000, so after some consideration, and a trial period, I purchased Adobe Audition 3, which retains all the features of the old CoolEdit, plus some other bits.
 I especially like the ability to record a vinyl album as a single file, then use Audition's marker labels to split and save the different tracks into separate files.

 As for fixing the iMac, since it was still on the original 3-year Applecare warranty, I let them replace the hard drive free of charge.
 I have since passed it on to a family member who really, really needed the tunes to help him get through his day.

 2011 -- New PCs

-To use the two eSATA connections for the external hard drives, I bought an SATA extension add-on that has two external eSATA ports connected direct to two empty SATA ports on the motherboard.
-Now, with USB 3 on the horizon, this whole eSATA and SATA thing for external drives may soon become a non-issue.
+To use the two eSATA connections for the external hard drives, I bought an SATA expansion card that has two external eSATA ports connected direct to two empty SATA ports on the motherboard.
+(Update for 2017: The eSATA expansion cards have been upgraded to USB3 expansion cards.)